cmdcnd/IntunePoliciesPublic/README.md

 ### Title: Office 365 Intune
 ### Purpose: Document Implementing DoD STIGs using Intune
 The goal of this document is to help implement the DoD/NIST security settings for Windows clients on a non-DoD network using Intune.
 While many people become concerned with the use of DoD security settings, they are in fact the same controls from NIST, but in an easy to follow checklist.
 Along with this documentation are the Intune Backups that can be imported, and implemented in almost any organization.
 The Intune Policies have been built from the templates at the Defense Information Systems Agency site(DISA).
 The reason for using the DISA site is the STIG Viewer and benchmarks.
 These provide an easy to use tool for viewing and documenting the DoD/NIST settings.
 Using this tool one can import the specific catalog of settings for a wide range of systems, applications and other products.
 DoD has now also released the SCC SCAP Tool which lets you scan a local/remote system for compliance.
 See links below in the [References Section](#references).
 This is primarily designed for organizations that mange endpoints using Intune MDM and are Azure registered or joined.
+All of the policies referenced below have been provided in the backup and will be available after the restore is complete.
 ##### Section 1: [Microsoft Security Baseline](#section-1-microsoft-security-baseline)
 ##### Section 2: [Configuration Profiles](#section-2-configuration-profiles)
 ##### Section 3: [Importing Policies](#section-3-importing-policies)